HER2 Positive Breast Cancer

 How do I know if my cancer has too much HER2?

-- The immunohistochemistry (IHC) test looks for overexpression of the HER2 protein.
-The result is reported as a number from 0 to +3.
+- The IHC test looks for overexpression of the HER2 protein.
+The result is reported as a number from 0 to 3+.

-- The FISH test (fluorescent in situ hybridization), checks the tumor for extra copies of the Her 2 gene.
+- The FISH test checks the tumor for extra copies of the HER2 gene.
 The result is reported as positive or negative.

 How are HER2 positive breast cancers treated?

-- There are a few targeted therapies available for the treatment of HER2+ breast cancers.
+- There are a few targeted therapies used for the treatment of HER2+ breast cancers.

 - They include trastuzumab, pertuzumab, lapatinib, neratinib, ado-trastuzumab emtansine, tucatinib, fam-trastuzumab deruxtecan-nxki, and margetuximab.

-- Targeted therapy is often given along with chemotherapy and/or radiation therapy as part of the treatment plan.
+- Targeted therapy is often given along with chemotherapy and/or radiation therapy as part of your treatment plan.

 - If your cancer is also hormone receptor-positive, you will receive hormone therapy.

-- In early-stage breast cancer, you will likely receive the targeted therapy for a specific amount of time.
-For example, one year.
+- In early-stage breast cancer, you will likely receive the targeted therapy for a certain amount of time.
+For example, you may be on it for one year.

 - In later stage cancer, you may receive targeted therapy for as long as it is working and you can manage the side effects.